Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

-Looking at the kinematic trace of the Perseus arm, present in panel C, we find that its vertical thickness amounts to $\sim600$ pc (full height).
-While the Sagittarius-Carina arm, present in panel G, shows this structure to be $\sim400$ pc (full height); the saturated features found at a height of $\sim800$ pc are not part of the arm, but rather a faint protuberance of the inner slow moving feature, as can be seen in slices 2-7.
+By looking at the kinematic trace of the Perseus arm, present in panel C, we find a change in the velocity signal going from negative (red) at small heights $-200 <z< 400$ pc to positive (blue) at heights slightly above such range; from this change in behaviour, we find that the spiral arm vertical thickness amounts to $\sim600$ pc (full height).
+Note that, for heights above $|z|>600$ pc, the stars slow down again (red); this is due to the diminishing rotation velocity away from the plane, that becomes evident at such heights.

+Similarly, by looking at the Sagittarius-Carina arm, present in panel G, we find its vertical thickness to be $\sim400$ pc (full height).
 This is the first determination of the thickness of the kinematic spiral arms; it has only been possible with the quality of the EDR3 Gaia data.

 Also notice that panels 4 and 5 show the perpendicular projection $x-z$ that captures the thickness of Perseus and Sagittarius-Carina at the same time.
 Here, we notice that the kinematic counterpart of the Perseus arm is roughly symmetric around the $z=0$ plane; while that of Sagittarius-Carina arm is not, it is clear that its amplitude in $\Delta V$ is larger below the Galactic plane.